On This Day in History: May 6

 Worldwide Events On This Day

-- Three women missing for more than a decade are found alive in the U.S. city of Cleveland, Ohio.
+- Three women, kidnapped and missing for more than a decade, are found alive in Cleveland, Ohio, in the United States.

 - In just 36 minutes, the Dow-Jones average plunged nearly 1000 points in what is known as the 2010 Flash Crash.